WHAT DO YOU NEED AT HOME FOR YOUR NEW KITTEN

 The following Petco video is helpful

 Your kitten needs a litter box.
 Keep in mind that kittens may need a box with sides that are low enough for them to enter easily.
-A plain clay litter (non-clumping) such as Purina Tidy Cats is recommended.
+A plain clay litter is recommended.
 Keep the litter box clean by removing solids daily and change the litter frequently (at least weekly).
 Provide as many boxes as you have cats, plus one.
-It is well documented that cats may stop using their litter-box if the litter is not clean.
+It is well documented that cats may stop using their liter box if the litter is not clean.
 A self-cleaning litter box is always a convenient option (scroll down for our recommendation on the automatic litter box and also see our FAQ section).

 Your new kitten will need separate food and water dishes.
 The dishes should be kept away from the litter box to avoid contamination.
 It is important to keep the dishes clean and the contents fresh.
 Cats are known for rejecting old food or stale water.
 For better sanitation non-porous ceramic or porcelain dishes are recommended.
 The dishes should be washed frequently with hot water and soap or in a dishwasher.